AbhijeetDebadwar/Realtime-Face-Recognition/README.md

 # Realtime-Face-Recognition
 This is project on realtime face recognition.
 In this project I made use of OpenCV library in python and used the  "LBPHFaceRecognizer"  classifier model provided in the OpenCV library.
 I stored the training images for the model on my PC in the D:/testimages folder , which consist of two subfolders 0 and 1. folder  0 consist of negative samples and folder 1 consist of positive images(my own).
 So if you want to use this code for your purpose provide the directories name accordingly.
-In the repository i provided the Code , haarcascade_frontalface_default.xml file required to extract the face features and my trained model.
+In the repository i provided the My Code written on Jupyter notebook(.ipynb file) , haarcascade_frontalface_default.xml file required to extract the face features and my trained model.